After shocking Pelicot crimes, French surgeon to face trial in child sex abuse case

-NANTES, France: When police in western France searched surgeon Joel Le Scouarnec's home after he raped his 6-year-old neighbour in 2017, they found a cache of sex dolls, wigs and child pornography.
+NANTES, France: When police in western France searched surgeon Joel Le Scouarnec's home after he raped his six-year-old neighbour in 2017, they found a cache of sex dolls, wigs and child pornography.

 They said they also discovered electronic diaries that appeared to detail nearly three decades of rapes and sexual assaults on hundreds of his young patients in hospitals across the region.

-In 2020, Le Scouarnec was sentenced to 15 years in prison for the rape and sexual assault of his child neighbour, as well as his two nieces and a 4-year-old patient.
+In 2020, Le Scouarnec was sentenced to 15 years in prison for the rape and sexual assault of his child neighbour, as well as his two nieces and a four-year-old patient.

 However, the investigation continued into the alleged victims logged on his files.
 Prosecutors eventually charged him with the aggravated rape and sexual assault of 299 people, many of whom were children, and some of whom were anaesthetised when the abuse allegedly took place.